It is important that you read this declaration carefully so that you are happy you understand its content.

 Sensitive personal information

-To support the application process, 'sensitive personal information', as defined in the Data Protection Act 1998, may be collected and shared with the training providers to whom you apply.
+To support the application process, 'sensitive personal data', as defined in the Data Protection Act 1998, may be collected and shared with the universities and colleges to whom you apply.

-- To assist training providers in monitoring their compliance with the Equality Act 2010, we collect details of your ethnicity and give you the option to tell us your sexual orientation, gender identity and religious belief.
-This information is provided to your chosen training provider after you have secured a place or at the end of the application cycle.
+- To assist universities and colleges in monitoring their compliance with the Equality Act 2010, we collect details of your ethnicity.
+This information is provided to your chosen university or college after you have secured a place or at the end of the application cycle.

-- For the purposes of making sure that your chosen training provider can meet any specific needs that you may have, we ask you to provide information about whether you have a disability, special needs or a medical condition.
+- For the purposes of making sure that your chosen college or university can meet any specific needs that you may have, we ask you to provide information about whether you have a disability, special needs or a medical condition.

 - We ask you to declare if you have any relevant unspent criminal convictions or punishments.
-Confirming that you have a relevant criminal conviction or punishment will not exclude you from the application process and is collected to help the training providers consider the suitability of applicants for the courses to which they have applied and to reduce the risk of harm or injury to students and staff caused by the criminal behaviour of other students.
-You may find further details about how a criminal conviction declaration is handled by a training provider on their website (including your right to appeal any decision they make).
+Confirming that you have a relevant criminal conviction or punishment will not exclude you from the application process and is collected to help the universities and colleges consider the suitability of applicants for the courses to which they have applied and to reduce the risk of harm or injury to students and staff caused by the criminal behaviour of other students.
+You may find further details about how a criminal conviction declaration is handled by a university or college on their website (including your right to appeal any decision they make).

 - how to request a copy of your personal information